 Cost: $140 (incl GST) per person

-Completing ChinUP K-6: Developing Rich Open-Ended Tasks will contribute 2 hours of NESA Registered PD addressing 2.5.2 and 6.2.2 from the Australian Professional Standards for Teachers towards maintaining Proficient Teacher Accreditation in NSW.
+Completing ChinUP K-6: Developing Rich Open-Ended Tasks will contribute 2 hours of NSW Education Standards Authority (NESA) Registered PD addressing 2.5.2 and 6.2.2 from the Australian Professional Standards for Teachers towards maintaining Proficient Teacher Accreditation in NSW.

 In the mathematics classroom, it is through tasks, more than in any other way, that opportunities to learn are made available to the students (Anthony and Walshaw, 2007).
 This practical, interactive workshop presented by Tim Waugh will explore ways in which teachers can use a variety of images – including photographs from the real world – to: